 Limiter Can Also Be Used For Loud Peaks

-Another tool you can use is the limiter.
-You can read more about the limiter in this article here.
+Another tool you can use is the limiter (my tutorial as well).
 A limiter is, essentially, a compressor with the ratio turned all the way up.

 In other words, for every signal that increases a certain threshold, the limiter will reduce that signal to almost nothing, rather than merely minimizing it as a compressor would do.